ShivaShanmuganathan/Dutch-Auction-ERC20-Factory/README.md

   - check if onlyAuctionOwners can access this function
   - check if auction is live
   - END AUCTION
-  - USE 2 AUCTIONS
+  - 3 AUCTIONS
-    - ONE WITH NO REMAINING TOKENS
+    - FIRST AUCTION --> WITH NO REMAINING TOKENS AND HAS NOT REACHED ENDDATE
       - check if refund eth has been transferred from smart contract
       - check if refund eth has been transferred to respective accounts
       - check if erc20 has been transferred from smart contract
       - check if erc20 has been transferred to respective accounts
       - check if owner receives the balance eth
-      - check if auction is complete
+      - check if auction is complete <br />
-    - ONE WITH REMAINING TOKENS BUT PAST ENDDATE - [PRICE = RESERVE PRICE, AFTER ENDDATE]
+    - SECOND AUCTION --> WITH REMAINING TOKENS BUT PAST ENDDATE - [PRICE = RESERVE PRICE, AFTER ENDDATE]
       - check if auction has remaining tokens
       - check if erc20 has been transferred from smart contract
       - check if erc20 has been transferred to respective account
       - check if refund eth has been transferred from smart contract
       - check if refund eth has been transferred to respective account
       - check if owner receives the balance erc20
+      - check if owner receives the balance eth
+      - check if auction is complete
+    - THIRD AUCTION --> WITH NO REMAINING TOKENS AND HAS NOT REACHED ENDDATE
+      - check if refund eth has been transferred from smart contract
+      - check if refund eth has been transferred to respective accounts
+      - check if erc20 has been transferred from smart contract
+      - check if erc20 has been transferred to respective accounts
       - check if owner receives the balance eth
       - check if auction is complete